thephoeron/LLTHW/book/2-15-0-docs-and-inspection.md

 Oh right, this is Lisp.
 You can get into the REPL of any running Lisp application and inspect *everything*.

-This chapter will contain exercises on:

-* Writing good documentation and comments
-* Getting documentation on a symbol
-* Lisp-printer conventions for unreadable objects
-* Describing an Object
-* Inspecting an Object

-Extra Credit exercises:

-* Additional tools for documentation and inspection in Emacs+SLIME

 ## Exercise 2.15.1

 **Documentation and Comments**